CODE OF CIVIL PROCEDURE IN ICELAND

 FOREIGN SERVICE IN ICELAND

 Undisputed Legal provides international service of the process according to the requirements of the Hague Service Convention.
 The Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters is an international convention enacted in Hague, Netherlands, on November 15, 1965, by members of the Hague Conference on Private International Law, including Iceland.
 It was created so that lawyers could effectively and reliably serve papers on defendants and plaintiffs in another nation.
 Service of process in civil and commercial cases, but not in criminal ones, is governed by the convention.
-Undisputed Legal process servers are highly familiar with the requirements of the Convention as well as other domestic regulations in Iceland.
+Undisputed Legal process servers are highly familiar with the requirements of the Convention and other domestic regulations in Iceland.

 When two or more court jurisdictions share the same physical site, the defendant has a domicile, permanent abode, or temporary resident in one of those jurisdictions.
 Still, the same rules apply if the case is to be registered in another.
 In this case, the jurisdictions of both the Reykjavik and Reykjanes district courts will be treated as if they were the same.
 On the contrary, if the defendant’s domicile, permanent home, or temporary residency in Iceland is located outside the court jurisdiction where the case is to be registered, then one week must pass between the delivery of the summons and registration of the case.